Viasat/hotcidr/README.md

 3. Script will maintain consistency between GitRepository and AWS while logging output in "applyLog"

-NOTE: Apply will not enforce a rule if it belongs to a security-group which is not associated with an instance, or if the rule is incorrectly formatted.
+NOTE: Apply will not update security-groups that are not associated with an instance, nor rules that are incorrectly formatted.

 Authors